DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: System

+To adopt the algorithm to a GPM system, we take a compilation-based approach to automatically generate algorithms for arbitrary patterns with different $V_C$ and pattern vertex matching orders.
+The various implementation candidates are evaluated based on a cost model so that the one with the best performance can be chosen.
+This approach addresses two key factors affecting performance.

-An important implication of pattern decomposition is that symmetry breaking cannot be applied to subpatterns.
-It is to ensure the join of embeddings of each subpattern does not under count the valid embeddings of the whole pattern.
-In our example, both $p_1$ and $p_2$ are symmetry, so $(D,A,B,C)$, $(D,B,A,C)$, $(C,A,B,D)$ and $(C,B,A,D)$ matching $p_1$ are redundant; and $(D,A,B,E)$ and $(D,B,A,E)$ matching $p_2$ are also redundant.
-Suppose we apply certain restrictions to only discover $(D,A,B,C)$ in $p_1$ and $(D,B,A,E)$ in $p_2$, the join will miss $(D,A,B,C,E)$---a valid embedding of $p$.
-In \proj, we propose a novel pattern-aware loop rewriting optimization that partially recovers the performance lost due to the lack of symmetry breaking in subpatterns.
+\begin{itemize}[leftmargin=*] \item {\bf Incompatible with symmetry breaking.} Two symmetry embeddings of a subpattern may lead to different embeddings of the whole pattern, if only one subpattern embedding is counted with symmetry breaking, the whole pattern embedding will be under-counted.
+The compilation-based approach allows a novel pattern-aware loop rewriting optimization (Section~\ref{sec:loop_rewriting}) that partially recovers the performance lost due to the lack of symmetry breaking in subpatterns.

-It is worth noting that pattern decomposition does {\em not} guarantee execution reduction, because some subpatterns after the decomposition may be very frequent, which can actually {\em increase} enumeration cost.
-The key insight is that the computation cost is not only related to pattern size but also related to the pattern structure.
-Thus, pattern decomposition implementations need to be carefully evaluated by the cost model to avoid performance degradation.
+\item {\bf No guaranteed performance improvement. } Some subpatterns after the decomposition may be very frequent, which can actually {\em increase} enumeration cost.
+An accurate cost models (Section~\ref{sec:cost_model}) can be used to choose the implementations that speedup execution.
+The accuracy is crucial for our approach since the cost model is required to prevent performance degradation.